This section is dedicated to the perennial species of Tropaeolum; go here for information on Annual Tropaeolum.

 Flower Details: Intense colours.
 Red, yellow, orange.
 Usually five petals.
 Trumpets.
 Frilled petals.
 Diameter 1 to 2 inches (2 to 5 cm).

 Foliage: Shield shape.
 Peltate.
 Palmate.
 Lobed.

-Perennial Tropaeolum plants such as Climbing Nasturtium and Flame Flower like a moist soil, so keep well watered when it becomes dry.
-Unfortunately although perennial Tropaeolum plant species like to grow in the sun their roots like it cool; it is important to keep them as protected as possible so maintain a permanent mulch around the roots.
+Unfortunately, although perennial Tropaeolum plant species like to grow in the sun, their roots like it cool.
+Thus, it is important to keep the roots as protected from the sum as possible, so maintain a permanent mulch around the roots.

 The Tropaeolum genus, commonly known as Nasturtium, includes approximately 80 species.